virtualsecureplatform/TFHEpp/docs/GL.md

 `TFHEPP_GL_N512_MASKED_BENCH=1` and `TFHEPP_GL_N512_FACTOR_BENCH=1`; run the
 arithmetic microbenchmark with `TFHEPP_MODULAR_MAC_BENCH=1`.

+Several further production-shape experiments were exact but were not retained on this host.
+Applying one HMux key block to two or four ciphertexts at once took 5.78 and 5.96 seconds, respectively, versus 4.78--4.95 seconds for the staged single-ciphertext path.
+For 128 MaskedColumn outputs, the four-product MAC took 1.23--1.24 seconds versus 1.16--1.18 seconds for separate HEXL multiply/add; coefficient blocking recovered part of the loss at 1.21 seconds, and paired Gaussian channels took 1.32 seconds versus 1.22 seconds.
+Finally, a double-buffered 64-factor pipeline took 7.61, 6.63, and 6.34 seconds with 8, 12, and 16 MaskedColumn producer workers plus 16 HMux workers, while the sequential staged path remained about 4.9--5.4 seconds.
+These variants increase cache pressure or make the two already bandwidth-heavy kernels contend for the same memory channels; the measurements do not rule them out on a different memory topology.

 The component figures remain useful for tuning, but the 1,598.99-second value above is the measured end-to-end bootstrap runtime rather than a projection.